Syston RFC

 Syston Rugby Football Club is an English rugby union team based in Queniborough, Leicestershire.
-The club runs four Senior sides, a Vets, Colts and all age groups from U7 to U19.
-The first XV currently plays in Midlands Premier, at the fifth tier of the English rugby union system, following their promotion from Midlands 1 East at the end of the 2019–20 season.
+The club run four senior sides, a vets, colts and all age groups from under-7 to under-19.
+The first XV currently play in National League 2 West, at the fourth tier of the English rugby union system, following their promotion from Regional 1 Midlands at the end of the 2024–25 season.

 History

 Syston RFC was formed in 1887 when a number of players who lived locally or who attended nearby Barrow Grammar School came together to form the club.